-This is a facilitator led experiential group.
+This is a facilitator-led experiential group.
 The registered art therapist will begin by providing an art therapy assignment.
 Participants are encouraged to create an expression of that assignment.
 This is a “process” oriented group as opposed to a “product’” oriented group.
 In other words, the therapeutic benefit comes from the “process” of the creating and not the “product” or end result of the creation process.
-The goals of this activity is to provide creative expression of emotional energy, concretize concepts, provide a safe outlet for non-verbal expression, work though developmental obstacles, and provide a pictorial testimony.
-This is a 2 hour group process.
+The goals of this activity are to provide a creative expression of emotional energy, concertize concepts, provide a safe outlet for non-verbal expression, work though developmental obstacles, and provide a pictorial testimony.
+This is a 2-hour group process.
 The first hour is used for the creative expression and the second hour is used for the group process and sharing of the activity and associated experiences.

-This is a facilitator led, experiential group in which clients learn how to be more connected to their body by promoting grounding opportunities that encourages mindfulness, discipline, reflection, and awareness.
+This is a facilitator-led experiential group in which clients learn how to be more connected to their body by promoting grounding opportunities that encourage mindfulness, discipline, reflection, and awareness.
 Since all addicts have unresolved emotional pain, this technique provides active release at a physical level.
 Recent clinical studies have shown how yoga promotes health including improving chronic pain, reducing stress, lowering heart rate and blood pressure, relieving anxiety, depression, insomnia, and lowering cortisol levels.

 Emotional Transformation Therapy® (ETT®) is an “attachment-based” form of interpersonal therapy whose outcomes are substantially amplified by precise visual brain stimulation.